DIBSMethodsMeetings/dibsmethodsmeetings.github.io/_posts/2021-10-29-online-data-collection.md

   text-align:center;
   margin: 0 auto;
 }
+blockquote {
+   border-style: solid solid solid solid !important;
+   padding: 5px 5px 5px 5px !important;
+   background-color: white !important;
+   color: black !important;
+}
 </style>

-Online data collection lies at the heart of modern psychological research, particularly during a pandemic.
+Online data collection lies at the heart of modern psychology research, particularly during a pandemic.
 Online data collection is easy, fast, and (mostly) hassle free.
 It allows for the collection of massive data sets in very little time.
-The most well-known tools for online data collection are [Qualtrics](qualtrics.com) and [Amazon Mechanical Turk](mturk.com) (MTurk), both of which we will explore in this tutorial, but of course there are numerous other options and tools available, including writing your own experiments using JavaScript!
+The most well-known tools for online data collection are [Qualtrics](https://www.qualtrics.com/) and [Amazon Mechanical Turk](https://www.mturk.com) (MTurk), both of which we will explore in this tutorial, but of course there are numerous other options and tools available, including writing your own experiments using JavaScript!
 We will also take a look at [Duke SONA Systems](https://psychandneuro.duke.edu/undergraduate/psychology/current-students/subject-pool), which is Duke's site for undergraduate, for-credit research participation.

 In this tutorial, we will go step by step through the process of designing an experiment (using Qualtrics) and then examining how to use MTurk (paid participants) and SONA (undergraduates for course credit) to share this experiment with participants.
-Finally, we will briefly discuss using JavaScript to design more complicated, and how these too can be given to participants via online websites.
+Finally, we will briefly discuss using JavaScript to design more complicated, customized experiments, and how these too can be given to participants via online websites.

 If you have any questions about these or other methods of online data collection, please contact me at raphael.geddert@duke.edu!